OpenDriveLab/OpenLane-V2/README.md

 ## Leaderboard
 We maintain a [leaderboard](https://opendrivelab.com/AD23Challenge.html#openlane_topology) and [test server](https://eval.ai/web/challenges/challenge-page/1925/overview) on the task of scene structure perception and reasoning.
 If you wish to add new / modify results to the leaderboard, please drop us an email following the instruction [here](https://eval.ai/web/challenges/challenge-page/1925/submission).
-### AD Challenge at CVPR 2023
+### Autonomous Driving Challenge at CVPR 2023
 ![image](https://github.com/OpenDriveLab/OpenLane-V2/assets/29263416/4c1d7dc5-ce00-40de-8907-71060b6ca2f9)

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Highlight - why we are exclusive?
+## Highlights - why exclusive?

 ### The world is three-dimensional - Introducing 3D lane
 Previous datasets annotate lanes on images in the perspective view.
 Such a type of 2D annotation is insufficient to fulfill real-world requirements.
-Following the [OpenLane](https://github.com/OpenDriveLab/OpenLane) dataset, we annotate **lanes in 3D space** to reflect their properties in the real world.
+Following the [OpenLane V1](https://github.com/OpenDriveLab/OpenLane) dataset, we annotate **lanes in 3D space** to reflect their properties in the real world.

-### Be aware of traffic signals - Recognizing Extremely Small road elements
+### Be aware of traffic signals - Recognizing Extremely small road elements
 Not only preventing collision but also facilitating efficiency is essential.
 Vehicles follow predefined traffic rules for self-disciplining and cooperating with others to ensure a safe and efficient traffic system.
 **Traffic elements** on the roads, such as traffic lights and road signs, provide practical and real-time information.